-- Section 32.
+Section 9.
 Child and Gender Sensitivity Training for Health Workers.
-All municipal, and barangay health workers shall be required to attend training courses on child and gender sensitivity to be conducted by organizations duly accredited by the Municipal Council for the Welfare of Children. - Section 33.
+All municipal and barangay health workers shall be required to attend training courses on child and gender sensitivity to be conducted by organizations duly accredited by the government authorities.

+Section 10.
 Child-and Family-Friendly Hospitals in Loon.
 All hospital/s and clinics in the town shall set up child-friendly units to include rooming-in facilities and pediatric-appropriate mechanisms and gadgets.
-They shall also not deny husbands/partners access inside the delivery room during delivery of their wives/partners. - Section 34.
+They shall also not deny husbands/partners access inside the delivery room during delivery of their wives/partners.

+Section 11.
 Program for Children with Special Needs.
-The Municipal Government of Loon shall make a periodic child-focused and child-specific comprehensive survey on children with disabilities in the town as basis for a more systematic coordination of services (health, nutrition and education) for children with special needs. - Section 35.
+The Municipal Government of Loon shall make a periodic child-focused and child-specific comprehensive survey on children with disabilities in the town as basis for a more systematic coordination of services (health, nutrition and education) for children with special needs.

+Section 12.
 Educators' and Health Professionals 'Training for the Special Program on Children with Special Needs.
 A training program for educators and health professionals handling children with disabilities and special needs shall form part of the priority of the Municipal Government of Loon, Bohol.

+Section 13.
+Establishment of Educational/Financial Assistance Program for Disabled Children.
+The LGU shall allocate a special fund for assistance for deaf and mute and other disabled children to provide them the needs for primary schooling.
+The assistance program for disabled children shall form part of the budget and trust of the municipal government of Loon.

-3. Under Six Program and Establishment of Day Care Centers
+3. Children Under Six Program and Establishment of Child Development Centers

-Section 36.
-Under Six Program Framework. - The municipality of Loon, Bohol shall ensure to the maximum extent possible the survival and development of the child.
+Section 14.
+Children Under Six Program Framework.
+The LGU shall ensure to the maximum extent possible the survival and development of the child.
 The program on survival and development shall include the following:

 - a.
 Monitoring of registration of births and the completion of the immunization series for prevention of tuberculosis, diphtheria, pertussis, tetanus, measles, poliomyelitis and such other diseases for which vaccines have been developed for administration to children up to six (6) years of age; - b.
 The barangay officials and their barangay-level support systems, may call upon law enforcement agencies when there is an abused, neglected and exploited child who needs to be rescued from an unbearable home situation; - c.
-A Reproductive Health Care Center for pregnant mothers for pre-natal and neonatal care and, in the proper case, for delivery of the infant under conditions which will eliminate or minimize risks to mother and child..
-Provided, that high-risk mothers shall be referred to the proper tertiary or secondary care service personnel or facility and children who are at risk from any condition or illness will be brought thereto for care: Provided further, that hilots(traditional birth attendants) and barangay health workers are provided the needed basic training for normal delivery and are trained to recognize high-risk pregnancies which should be referred to competent obstetrical and pediatric medical care; - d.
+A Reproductive Health Care Center for pregnant mothers for pre-natal and neonatal care and, in the proper case, for delivery of the infant under conditions which will eliminate or minimize risks to the mother and child.
+Provided, that high-risk mothers shall be referred to the proper tertiary or secondary care service personnel or facility and children who are at risk from any condition or illness will be brought thereto for care;

+- d.
 A barangay level network of assistance from among the adults of the community for the total development and protection of children; - e.
 Unstructured combined with structured learning exercise for children under early childhood education shall be instituted in the day care centers respecting the participation rights of the child; - f.
-A pool of trained day care or child development workers with an upgraded salary scheme commensurate to the tasks assigned to them.
+A pool of trained day care or child development workers with an upgraded salary scheme commensurate to the tasks assigned to them; - g.
+The Barangay Nutrition Scholars shall assist the Municipal Health Office in the massive campaign related to nutrition particularly the national campaign for immunization and iodization program; - h.
+The LGU in partnership with NGO's, private sectors, civic organizations and other agencies in the area is also encouraged to put-up and maintain other child-friendly facilities such as libraries, parks, museum, and playgrounds.